vega/voyager/.github/CONTRIBUTING.md

 ### Actions

+- Action names should start with the part of the model it is modifying, so it's easy to categorize.
+For example, all bookmark actions have the "Bookmark" prefix.

 - Synchronous actions should implement `ReduxAction` interfaces in `src/actions/redux-action`, which follows pattern described in https://github.com/acdlite/redux-actions.

-- Asynchronous actions should implement `ThunkAction`.
-See `actions/dataset.ts` for example.
+  - Since we already have types, we do not make action creator functions.

+  - For asynchronous actions, since they involve multiple sub-actions, we still have action creator functions (e.g., `datasetLoad()` in `actions/dataset.ts`).
+These action creators follow  `redux-thunk` patterns.

+- In `src/action/index.ts`, we have `ACTION_TYPE_INDEX` that uses TS's mapped type to declare so we make sure we generate `ACTION_TYPES` that contain all actions.

 ## Vega-Lite / CompassQL Directives